-Preferred Background Year 10 Spiritualities, Religion, and Meaning
+Preferred Background Year 10 Religion Studies Course

-NOTE: At Cabra, Year 11 students undertake one semester of Spiritualities, Religion, and Meaning at either Stage 1 or Stage 2.
-Students who select Stage 2 Spiritualities, Religion, and Meaning whilst in Year 11 need to have a B grade or higher in English and in Spiritualities, Religion, and Meaning in the previous year.
+NOTE: At Cabra, Year 11 students undertake one semester of Religion Studies at either Stage 1 or Stage 2.
+Students who select Stage 2 Religion Studies whilst in Year 11 need to have a B grade or higher in English and Religion in the previous year.